landrewwray/landrewwray.github.io/_posts/2023-10-21-LLaMA-2-Surprises.md

 few of the highlights.
 The full adventure is [linked here](https://landrewwray.github.io/2023/10/19/Inside-LLaMA-2.html) if you want to take a closer look at the insides of this elegant cousin of ChatGPT.

-There were some big surprises for me, such as:
+There were some big surprises for me.
+For example:

 1. The inner states of the model aren't entirely unreadable.
 It uses several 'dictionaries' to store internal information -- lists that map between meanings (or tokens) and 4096-long state vectors found inside the model.
 The